Steps to take after a family health crisis

 Houser's younger brother currently lives with his mother and is lined up to handle any immediate or emergency medical needs.

-All families need a person with boots on the ground living nearest to the parent or loved one, who can be on call.
-That individual should have a handle on what insurance will cover and what outside support he or she might need if there’s a medical crisis that requires in-house care for a period of time.
+All families need a person living nearest to the parent or loved one, who can be on call.
+That individual should have a handle on what insurance will cover and what outside support he or she might need if there's a medical crisis that requires in-house care for a period of time.

 3. What are the housing options?

-If the time comes when their mother can no longer live independently in her home where she now lives with her youngest son, the Housers have decided, with their mom’s approval, that she will sell her home and move to Northern California to live with her daughter.
-The house proceeds, an estimated $300,000 to $350,000, will then be rolled into her trust to help cover expenses.
+If the time comes when their mother can no longer live independently in her home where she now lives with her youngest son, the Housers have decided, with their mom's approval, that she will sell her home and move to northern California to live with her daughter.
+The house proceeds, an estimated $350,000+, will then be rolled into her trust to help cover expenses.

 For those who have a different family story from the Housers or who might not have family members that can willfully take on these challenges, engage the support of a trusted friend or financial advisor to help you sort through these complex decisions.